 Eastern Oregon farmer, business owner, and community organizer June Colony tells us a story that is part history, part coming of age, and talks about the campaign to save a local general store.

-Author and fermentation revivalist Sandor Katz describes a trip he took to Indonesia in which he witnessed the traditional process of creating tempeh.
+Author and fermentation revivalist Sandor Katz describes a trip to Indonesia in which he witnessed the traditional process of making tempeh.

-Host Chris Seigel talks with Brian Wilke, Director of Education and Executive Chef at the Oregon Culinary Institute, who shares a story of one of his early motorcycle trips with his wife Jill in search of the best biscuits and gravy in America.
+Host Chris Seigel talks with Brian Wilke of Oregon Culinary Institute, who shares the story of an early motorcycle trip with his wife Jill in search of the best biscuits and gravy in America.

-In our first episode of Underground Airwaves, host Chris Seigel talks with wine critic and sound artist Jo Burzynska about experiments she conducted on her friends in college that involved the effect of music on wine.
+In our first episode, host Chris Seigel talks with wine critic and sound artist Jo Burzynska about experiments she conducted on her friends in college involving the effect of music on wine.

 You can help shape the future of Edible Portland – and win great prizes – by taking our readers survey.

 Over one hundred kids sent in drawings of their food heroes.
 Here are our top three picks!